Editor’s note: This article is also available in Romanian.

 It was soon after founding her organization that she began being subject to public protests and death threats.

-A key figure in the women’s movement of the 1970s, she eventually fled her native England with her children after the protests, threats, and violence culminated in the killing of her family dog.
+A key figure in the women’s movement of the 1970s, she eventually fled her native England with her children after the protests, threats, and violence culminated in the shooting of her family dog.
 However, she never stopped her work advocating for victims of domestic violence, and eventually returned to the UK.

 Erin is a bestselling novelist and the author of many non-fiction books.
 Her first book, Scream Quietly or the Neighbours Will Hear is, along with her fearless public advocacy, widely credited with making Domestic Violence a national and international issue.